Jess Dilday is PlayPlay.

 Club DJ and Producer

-PlayPlay has opened for Big Freedia, MC Lyte, Adventure Club, TT the Artist, Dai Burger, Abdu Ali, Le1f, MikeQ, Cakes Da Killa, Nadus, Jubilee, Double Duchess, and others.
-Based in Durham, NC, PlayPlay is an organizer and resident DJ of Party Illegal, a popular bass party gaining serious traction in NC.
-They are the creator and energetic force behind several themed parties, including a long-running 90’s party, an industrial/goth night and a ladies of the 80’s party.
+PlayPlay has opened for Big Freedia, MC Lyte, Sylvan Esso, UNIIQU3, TT the Artist, Slick Shoota, Le1f, MikeQ, Cakes Da Killa, Nadus, Jubilee, Abdu Ali, and others.
+Based in Queens, NYC, PlayPlay is an organizer and resident DJ of Heavy NYC, a popular bass party created by Anna Morgan and DJ Ripley.
+In NC, they help run the legendary Party Illegal.
+They are also the creator and energetic force behind several themed parties in NC, including a long-running 90’s party, an industrial/goth night and a ladies of the 80’s party.

 Weddings, Company Events, Private Parties and more…